 The Credit Agreement contains customary affirmative and negative covenants, including financial covenants requiring the maintenance of specified fixed charge and leverage ratios and minimum levels of net worth.
-The Credit Agreement is secured by substantially all assets of the Company, including but not limited to accounts eliminated after June 2002 in the event the Company achieves certain financial ratios and remains in compliance with all covenants.
+The Credit Agreement is secured by substantially all assets of the Company, including but not limited to accounts receivable, inventory, equipment and real estate, and is also guaranteed by the subsidiaries of the Company.
+The asset collateralization requirement may be eliminated after June 2002 in the event the Company achieves certain financial ratios and remains in compliance with all covenants.